 Outpatient Surgery - When medications and laser surgeries do not lower your eye pressure adequately, microsurgery may be recommended.
 Microsurgery creates a new channel to drain fluid from the eye and reduces the pressure that causes glaucoma.
 There are several surgical options available including:

 Trabeculectomy involves creating a new drainage hole into the sclera (white part of the eye) to allow the fluid to flow out of the eye into a filtering area called a bleb.
 This reduces intraocular pressure within the eye.
 This filtering bleb is mostly hidden under the eyelid.
 The EX-PRESS® mini shunt involves placing a thin, flexible tube with a silicone pouch in the eye to facilitate drainage in order to lower the eye’s intraocular pressure.
 This device can be used in combination with trabeculectomy surgery.

 iStent® is one of the smallest medical devices approved by the FDA.
+It is a new approach to glaucoma treatment called MIGS (minimally invasive glaucoma surgery).
 It is a micro-bypass system or stent that creates a permanent opening in the drainage canal of the eye (trabecular meshwork), working continuously to reduce the eye pressure.
 It is done at the time of cataract surgery in individuals with open-angle glaucoma.

 Shunt procedures involve the placing of a drainage tube in the eye to create a new channel for fluid to flow from the eye into a filtering area, called a bleb.
 A tiny plate placed on the eye helps the bleb form and remain open.
 The tube is covered with a patch and is typically not seen or felt.